Find the Best Tankless Water Heater Repair Services in USA

 Common problems with tankless water heaters include:

-• Flame Failure (gas models): The flame goes out during operation , This could be caused by a faulty flame sensor, a draft, or a problem with the gas supply.
+• Flame Failure (gas models): The flame doesn't stay lit, This could be caused by a faulty flame sensor, a draft, or a problem with the gas supply.

-• Error Codes: These codes indicate specific malfunctions.
+• Error Codes: Modern tankless water heaters have digital displays that show error codes when there is a problem. .
 If you see an error code, it's best to consult with a professional.

 • High Energy Bills: An increase in your energy bills, even with similar hot water usage, could indicate a problem with your tankless water heater's efficiency.